iSchomer/Dualfoil_Storage_Device/user_guide.md

 * many other minor name changes / functional alterations

 ####Reading in variables
-If a restart is called, certain variables are read in instead of initialized (line 463) (see below):
+If a restart is called in 5.1, certain variables are read in instead of initialized (line 463) (see below):

 ```fortran
       if(restart) then